Whole note: Description

 The whole note or semibreve has a note head in the shape of a hollow oval—like a half note (or minim)—but with no note stem (see Figure 1).
 Since it is equal to four quarter notes, it occupies the entire length of a measure in 4/4 time.

 Other notes are multiples or fractions of the whole note.
 For example, a double whole note (or breve) lasts twice the duration of the whole note, a half note lasts one half the duration, and a quarter note (or crotchet) lasts one quarter the duration.

 A related symbol is the whole rest (or semibreve rest), which signifies a rest for the duration of a whole note.
 Whole rests are drawn as filled-in rectangles generally hanging under the second line from the top of a musical staff, though they may occasionally be put under a different line (or ledger line) in more complicated polyphonic passages, or when two instruments or vocalists are written on one staff.

+When an entire bar is devoid of notes, a whole (semibreve) rest placed at the middle of the measure is used, regardless of the actual time signature.

-The whole note may also be used to denote a whole measure in music of free rhythm, such as Anglican chant, irrespective of the time of the measure.
+Less commonly, the whole note may be used to denote a whole measure in music of free rhythm, such as Anglican chant, irrespective of the time of the measure.